AdobeDocs/campaign-classic.en/help/workflow/using/recurring-import-workflow.md

 topic-tags: use-cases
 ---

-# Setting up a recurring import workflow {#setting-up-a-recurring-import}
+# Set up a recurring import workflow {#setting-up-a-recurring-import}

 Using a workflow template is a best practice if you need to regularly import files with the same structure.